cmse822/project-1-team-8/Project1WriteUp.md

     Information for answers to this question were found in <https://crd.lbl.gov/assets/pubs_presos/parlab08-roofline-talk.pdf>.

     SpMV: Relatively low arithmetic intensity.
 It will be memory bound, so it won't reach the peak performance.
 Nowhere to utilize locality, so it requires a lot of memory loading.
 An optimization strategy that we would recommend would be matrix compression with register blocking, as that would improve the flop:byte ratio of this kernel.
+Since this kernel ustilizes all memory channels, it would perform better on the HPCC because there this

     LBMHD: An optimization strategy that we would recommend is explicit SIMDization and cache bypass using the instruction movntpd, as this will increase the flop:byte ratio to ~1.0 on x86/Cell (compared to 0.7 flop:byte without).